MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/Data Collection - EColi - Nutrient Limitation.md

 	- We can compare the ensemble downvectors with transcriptomic data
 		- corr of off genes
 		- corr of on  genes
-		- coor of on ans off genes
+		- coor of on and off genes
 - Yield/Shadow prices
 	- Yield is a magnitude that is directly linked to the stoichiometry and on/off regulation.
 It is not that important the specific culture conditions.
 5 mM of glc and 4 mM of glucose might lead to the same yield.
 	- The same for shadow prices in general